tashbalrai/tashbalrai.github.io/rest/basics.md

 **3. Representation**
 Resource can be represented in different formats e.g.: JSON, XML etc

-## HTTP VERBS
-GET = read only access to data.

-PUT = create new resource/collection.

-POST = update or create new resource/collection.

-DELETE = remove existing resource/collection.

-OPTIONS = Detect existing VERBS supported.

-PATCH = making partial changes on existing resource.

 ## JWT
 JSON web token is a secure and compact way of transferring information between two parties.

-Compact = Can be passed in URL, in POST parameters or as a HTTP Header Self-contained = All authentication data in selfcontained in JWT, no multiple database requests are needed.
+**1. Compact** Can be passed in URL, in POST parameters or as a HTTP Header **2.
+Self-contained** All authentication data is self-contained in JWT, no multiple database requests are needed.

+### Parts of JWT

+1. Header
+2. Payload
+3. Signature

-Three parts i.e. Header, Payload, Signature formatted in the following way.
+Formatted in the following way.

-Header.Payload.Signature
+**Header.Payload.Signature**

+**Header**
-Header = Type and hashing algorithem used HMAC SHA256 or RSA.
+Header contain type and hashing algorithem used HMAC SHA256 or RSA.
 {
   "alg": "HS256",
   "typ": "JWT"
 }

+**Payload**
-Payload = contains claims typically users and sometime other metadata.
+Payload contain claims typically users and sometime other metadata.
 3 types of claims registered, public, private

 Signature = encoded header, encoded payload and a secret. e.g.:
 HMACSHA256(